 Why is it important to study microplastics in soil?

-I researched the distribution of plastic microfibres in soil in the Isle of South Uist in the Outer Hebrides, Scotland – both their quantity and the processes behind it.
+I researched the distribution of plastic microfibres in soil in the Isle of South Uist in the Outer Hebrides, Scotland – both their quantity and the factors influencing their abundance.

-Despite its remote location, relatively pristine nature, and low population, way more microplastics than in China were found!
+Despite its remote location, relatively pristine nature, and low population, way more microplastics than, for example, in Beijing (China) were found!

 (median)